Why business owners need to find time to focus on financial planning

 It is our experience that business owners generally appreciate the benefits that independent financial planning can bring, but rarely have the luxury of time to consider these options in more detail.
 That’s where FAS can assist.
 As a Chartered practice, we can provide a comprehensive service, considering a company’s protection needs, implementation of employee benefits packages, and reviewing business owners’ personal finance, thus avoiding the need for business owners to deal with these aspects individually.

-If you are interested in discussing tax planning strategies or business investment options with one of our experienced financial planners at FAS, please get in touch here.
+If you are interested in speaking with one of our experienced financial planners to review your business needs, please get in touch here.

 The value of investments and the income they produce can fall as well as rise.
 You may get back less than you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in stocks and shares should be regarded as a long term investment and should fit in with your overall attitude to risk and your financial circumstances.